-Formally, we cautiously propose the \textbf{Cherry Hypothesis}: \textit{A fully dynamic network contains a subset of dynamic parameters that when transforming other dynamic parameters into static ones, can maintain or even exceed the performance of the original network.}

-With this hypothesis, we propose the Iterative Mode Partition (IMP) algorithm to transform less important dynamic parameters into static ones step by step, expecting competitive performance with higher efficiency.
-Given a fully dynamic network initialized with all parameters in dynamic mode, we attempt to partition a subset of static mode parameters out from them.
-Specifically, we iteratively transform dynamic parameters and measure the influence on the loss values.
-If the transformation of the $i$-th element of the dynamic parameters only causes a minimal difference in the loss values, we can safely transform this parameter into a static one.
-Given the desired dynamic ratio (the proportion of dynamic parameters), we can balance the trade-off between dynamic and static parameters.
-After mode partition, for a few dynamic parameters to reserve and generate, we can prune out redundant parameters and obtain a light-weight architecture, namely Partially Dynamic Networks (\textbf{PAD-Net}), which contains two modes of parameters (dynamic parameters that vary with specific inputs and static parameters that is fixed during inference).
+Motivated by this hypothesis, we propose the Iterative Mode Partition (IMP) algorithm to progressively convert less important dynamic parameters into static ones for higher efficiency, while maintaining performance at a competitive level.
+Given a fully dynamic network initialized with all parameters in dynamic mode, we attempt to partition a subset of static parameters out from them.
+Specifically, we iteratively transform dynamic parameters based on their impact on loss values.
+If the transformation of the $i$-th element of dynamic parameters results in only a minimal loss difference, we safely make it static.
+Given a desired dynamic ratio (the proportion of dynamic parameters), we can balance the trade-off between dynamic and static parameters.
+Since static parameters are less costly to deploy, we prune redundant parameters after mode partition, obtaining a lightweight architecture, namely Partially Dynamic Networks (\textbf{PAD-Net}), which contains two modes of parameters (dynamic parameters that vary with inputs and static parameters that are fixed during inference).

-Empirically, we extensively validate the cherry hypothesis and our proposed PAD-Net, including visual image classification~\citep{5206848} for dynamic convolution and GLUE benchmark~\citep{wang2018glue} for MoE.
-Experiment results reveal that we succeed in transforming redundant dynamic parameters into static ones and our proposed model PAD-Net achieves the highest performance in all tasks with lightweight architectures.
-Given the superiority of PAD-Net in both effectiveness and efficiency, we show that less dynamic is more efficient in fully dynamic networks, successfully verifying the cherry hypothesis.
+Empirically, we extensively validate this hypothesis and our proposed PAD-Net, including GLUE benchmark~\citep{wang2018glue} for MoE and visual image classification~\citep{5206848} for dynamic convolution.
+Experiment results reveal that we successfully converted redundant dynamic parameters into static ones and PAD-Net achieves the highest performance in all tasks with lightweight architectures.
+Given the superiority of PAD-Net in both effectiveness and efficiency, we show that less dynamic is more efficient in fully dynamic networks, successfully verifying the above hypothesis.
 The inspiration of partially dynamic can be extended to other dynamic networks and even inform future efficient architectures designation.